gurgeous/sinew/README.md

 #### Advanced: Cache

 Sinew::Base has some advanced helpers for checking the httpdisk cache.
-For the following methods, if `body` is a `Hash` it will be converted to an encoded form body.
+For the following methods, `body` hashes default to form body type.

 - `httpdisk_cached?(method, url, params = nil, body = nil)` - check if request is cached
 - `httpdisk_uncache(method, url, params = nil, body = nil)` - remove cache file, if any